Manage Knowledge-based (KBA) authenticators

 Modify knowledge-based authenticator settings

-Knowledge-based authentication (KBA) allows a user to authenticate to an application account using Identity as a Service.
+Knowledge-based authentication (KBA) allows a user to authenticate to an application account using IDaaS.
 There are three parts to setting up knowledge-based authentication:

 Create and manage KBA questions for users

 During registration or enrollment of a knowledge-based authenticator (KBA), the user selects several questions and provides easily-remembered answers.
 Later, when they are challenged with one or more knowledge-based questions, they can answer them to authenticate.
-You can allow the user to alter the answers at any time, provided they are logged in to Identity as a Service.
+You can allow the user to alter the answers at any time, provided they are logged in to IDaaS.

 Create Word Maps